cube3power/atsd/api/sql/examples/select-atsd_series.md

 ```

-## Selecting Multiple Metric and Entities
+## Selecting Multiple Metrics and Entities

 Locate lagging series: series with data timestamped with the last 14 days, but which have stopped collecting data during the last 24 hours.